networknt/light-doc/content/en/design/env-segregation.md

 There is no environment header specified in requests to production environments, and there should be only one database or set of resources configured by default.

-By resolving cross-fire and multiple test instances at the framework level in a micro-service architecture using service discovery and the API's server.yml configuration, there is no need to pass in, or propagate, request header values while ensuring proper resource access and correct propagation in the invocation chain.
+By resolving cross-fire and multiple test instances at the framework level in a microservices architecture using service discovery and the API’s server.yml configuration, there is no need to pass in, or propagate, request header values while ensuring proper resource access and correct propagation in the invocation chain.